utarit/todo-example/README.md

 1. I assumed if a todo is archived (aka.
 Marked as done), there will be no way to put it back to the active todos.
 I prevented and disabled that on purpose.
 2. I put a max limit of 140 characters.
+3. Todos are sorted from latest to oldest.

 ## Getting Started